Vestibular Rehabilitation Therapy (VRT)

 What happens during a vestibular assessment?

-Your physiotherapist will ask detailed questions about your symptoms, triggers, duration, and general health.
-Then they assess eye movements, head movement tolerance, positional responses, walking, balance strategies, and how your symptoms behave with specific tasks.
-If you would like a broader overview of testing, see our balance assessment page.
+Your physiotherapist will ask about your symptoms, triggers, duration, past episodes, medication changes, falls risk and general health.
+They may assess eye movements, head movement tolerance, positional responses, walking, balance strategies and neck movement.

-The aim is to work out whether the issue is most consistent with positional vertigo, vestibular weakness, visual motion sensitivity, migraine-related dizziness, or a broader balance control problem.
-That distinction matters because the right treatment depends on the likely cause.
-At PhysioWorks, treatment is usually progressed step by step so the program stays specific, manageable, and practical for home use.
+The aim is to work out whether the issue best fits positional vertigo, vestibular weakness, visual motion sensitivity, migraine-related dizziness, neck-related dizziness or a broader balance control problem.
+That distinction matters because the right plan depends on the likely cause.
+For a broader overview, see our balance assessment page.

 Not sure if vestibular rehabilitation therapy suits you?